bomas/concat-maven-plugin/README.md

 * `deleteTargetFile`
   * Defaults to false, if they target file should be deleted before concatenation.
 * `concatenationType`
-  * For selecting different types of concatentation implements.
+  * For selecting different types of concatentation implementations.
 Defaults to requiring a list of files as specified in the basic example.
 * `directory`
   * When using `ConcatenationType.DIRECTORY` specify the directory from which to get all files.
 Natural ordering of the file name is used to sort the files.